NVIDIA/aistore/docs/bucket.md

 ## Inherited Bucket Properties and LRU

-1. [LRU](storage_svcs.md#lru) eviction triggers automatically when the percentage of used capacity exceeds configured ("high") watermark `space.highwm`.
+* [LRU](storage_svcs.md#lru) eviction triggers automatically when the percentage of used capacity exceeds configured ("high") watermark `space.highwm`.
 The latter is part of bucket configuration and one of the many bucket properties that can be individually configured.
-2. By default, `space.highwm` = `90%` of total storage space.
-3. Another important knob is `lru.enabled` that defines whether a given bucket can be a subject of LRU eviction in the first place.
+* An important knob is `lru.enabled` that defines whether a given bucket can be a subject of LRU eviction in the first place.
-4. By default, these two and all the other knobs are [inherited](#default-bucket-properties) by a newly created bucket from [default (global, cluster-wide) configuration](configuration.md#cluster-and-node-configuration).
+* By default, all LRU settings are [inherited](#default-bucket-properties) by a newly created bucket from [default (global, cluster-wide) configuration](configuration.md#cluster-and-node-configuration).
-5. However, those inherited defaults can be changed - [overridden](#default-bucket-properties) - both at bucket creation time, and at any later time.
+* However, those inherited defaults can be changed - [overridden](#default-bucket-properties) - both at bucket creation time, and/or at any later time.

-Going back to [LRU](storage_svcs.md#lru), it can be disabled (or enabled) on a per bucket basis.

-Prior to the version 3.8, [LRU](storage_svcs.md#lru) eviction **was by default globally enabled**.
-Starting v3.8, [LRU](storage_svcs.md#lru) is enabled by default **only for remote buckets**.

-> AIS buckets that have remote backends are, by definition, remote buckets.
-See [next section](#backend-provider) for details.

-In summary, starting v3.8, a newly created AIS bucket inherits default configuration that makes the bucket *non-evictable*.

 Useful CLI commands include: